 On this page

 *Q: What are the most common possible reasons why no Post-purchase offers would be shown for an order?

 A: The most common reasons are outlined below:

 You've installed another post-purchase offer competitor app before OCU and you still have both apps installed.
-To have OCU work, please delete the competitor app.
-Just disabling the competitor app won't be enough, it has to actually be deleted.
+To have OCU work, select "One Click Upsell - Zipify OCU" as your active Post-purchase app in your Shopify admin "Checkout" settings.
+More details here

 The Shopify Platform is under extreme load and there is a delay in order creation.
 In these scenarios, post-purchase pages won't be shown, even if the request for the post-purchase page was properly made.